ParkJiyoon2/hw3/README.md

 In this programming assignment, we will simulate one of virtual memory system, paging.
 This is 3-weeks code work, and 5-freeday rules also applied here.

+## Objective of the homework
+1. to simulate paging system with your own assumptions.
+-- there are several options to expand your work; so choose your difficulty level
+a. simple (16-bit address space, single process, demand paging)
+b. complicated (32-bit address space, 10 proc, demand paging, physical memory simulation)
+c. complex (32-bit addr space, 10 proc, demand paging, limited physical memory, swapping)

+2. sample input has the following format pid access_va rw

+3. sample output should be the following format pid access_va rw [accss_pa] mem_value

+4. you can make your own assumption, and this code work is open to extend.
+Please document if you implement your own things.
+(I strongly recommend you to try that.)

 ## Paging as a means of VA-PA mapping
 With the virtual memory, a process can work with its own logical address space, meaning that a user process can independently use memory from the other processes.
 For example, assume two different processes, P1 and P2.